ravendb/docs/docs/consumer/basic-concepts.markdown

 ## The Management Studio

-Each server instance is manageable via a remotely accessible Silverlight application - The Studio.
-We discuss its usage later in the docs, but here's how it looks like:
+Each server instance is manageable via a remotely accessible Silverlight application - The Management Studio.
+It can be accessed by pointing your favorite browser to the address (and port) the server is listening on.

+We discuss the Studio and how to use it in more depth later in the docs, but here's how it looks like:

 ![Figure 2: RavenDB Studio](images\studio.png)